Kernaghan History, Family Crest & Coats of Arms

 The original Gaelic form of the name Kernaghan is O Cearnachain, which is derived from the word "cearnach," which means "victorious."

 The surname Kernaghan was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat from ancient times.

-Important Dates for the Kernaghan family
+Early History of the Kernaghan family

 This web page shows only a small excerpt of our Kernaghan research.
 Another 90 words (6 lines of text) covering the years 117 and 1172 are included under the topic Early Kernaghan History in all our PDF Extended History products and printed products wherever possible.

 Because early scribes and church officials often spelled names as they sounded, a person could have many various spellings of his name.Many different spelling variations of the surname Kernaghan were found in the archives researched.
 These included Kernahan, Kernaghan, Carnahan, Carnaghan and others.

 Early Notables of the Kernaghan family (pre 1700)